avine/formation-angular-base/doc/workbook/public/09_pipes.md

   - Implement the `transform` method that returns the sorted array of products
   - Add an optional parameter to the pipe to specify on which property (`price` or `stock`) to sort the products

-- Once your finished, use your pipe to sort the products in the `App` component template
+- Once you're finished, use your pipe to sort the products in the `App` component template

 Finally, let's add a selector to choose between `price` and `stock` sorting.
 You'll find a component ready for use here: `lab/resources/select-product-key`.